gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 When a not-ready model has 150 samples, `trainSingleAIModel()` runs once (from `task_trainAI`):

 1. `AIFitter` accumulates the normal equations ($X^TX$, $X^Ty$) over all valid samples in one pass.
-2. A ridge-regularized 3×3 solve (Cramer's rule, `ML_FIT_RIDGE`) produces the **exact** least-squares weights.
-The model is linear in $w_1, w_2, b$, so no epochs and no learning rate are needed — this replaced the old 10,000-epoch SGD loop (~45 s → ~1 ms) and lands on the true optimum instead of orbiting it.
+2. A ridge-regularized 4×4 solve (Gaussian elimination with partial pivoting, `ML_FIT_RIDGE`) produces the **exact** least-squares weights.
+The model is linear in $w_1, w_2, w_3, b$, so no epochs and no learning rate are needed — this replaced the old 10,000-epoch SGD loop (~45 s → ~1 ms) and lands on the true optimum instead of orbiting it.
+Pivoting matters here: the two physics features correlate around +0.95, and Cramer's rule on that is numerically fragile.
 3. **Quality gate:** RMSE of the fit over its own training data must be ≤ `ML_BATCH_RMSE_GATE_MS` (400 ms).
 A model that can't fit its own data never gets valve control.
 On failure (or a singular/underdetermined solve) the model is simply left untrained and the corner keeps using